The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 Cable Management

 A dual-phone setup often requires power for both devices.
 Use short 6-inch (15cm) USB-C cables to connect to a central power bank.
-Route these cables along the natural curves of the magic arm or tripod legs.
-This prevents "cable drag," where a snagged cord can create unwanted torque and potentially loosen a ball head during a take.
+Routing these along the magic arm or tripod legs helps prevent "cable drag," where a snagged cord can create unwanted torque and potentially loosen a ball head.

-Aluminum components, such as the Ulanzi TT51 or FALCAM plates, act as "thermal bridges."
-In extreme cold, they conduct heat away from your camera's battery rapidly.
-We recommend attaching your mounts to your phones indoors at room temperature.
-This creates a thermal buffer and slows down the rate of battery cooling when you step outside into the cold.
+Aluminum components, such as the Ulanzi TT51, can conduct heat away from your camera's battery rapidly in winter.
+A practical tip is to attach your mounts to your phones indoors at room temperature.
+This can create a slight thermal buffer before you step outside.

 Method & Assumptions: How We Modeled This

-The quantitative insights provided in this article are derived from deterministic scenario models, not controlled laboratory experiments.
-They serve as high-level decision aids for creators.
+The quantitative insights provided are derived from deterministic scenario models designed as decision aids for creators.

 Parameter Value/Range Unit Rationale/Source